The relationship between structure and function in locally observed complex networks: Methodology

-A last concept we need to introduce is related to the distance between a set of points.
+In this section we present and motivate the statistical test that will be used throughout the paper.
 Suppose that we have a set of points inserted in a $m$-dimensional space and these points form two distinct groups (see Figure \ref{f:hotelling}).
 An immediate way to quantify the separation between the groups is by using the Euclidean distance between the center of mass of each group, given by

 where $r$ and $s$ are the indices of the groups and $\langle x_{ri}\rangle$ represents the mean (or center of mass) of the points in group $r$ on the $i$-th dimension.
-The disadvantage of the Euclidean distance is that it does not take into account the dispersions of the groups from which the distance is being measured, to that means we use the Hotelling distance.
+The disadvantage of the Euclidean distance is that it does not take into account the dispersions of the groups from which the distance is being measured.
 Following Figure \ref{f:hotelling}, if we have two random variables $X_r$ and $X_s$ with the realized values $\{x_r\}$ and $\{x_s\}$, marked respectively in blue and red in the figure, clearly the two cases shown in Figures \ref{f:hotelling}(a) and (b) have a more significant distance between their mean than the case in Figure \ref{f:hotelling}(c), although the Euclidean distance is the same.
-There are many ways to take into account the dispersions of the groups, here we use the Hotelling statistic \cite{hotelling:1931} that considers the variance of each group in the direction defined by the line that passes between the two means.
+There are many ways to take into account the dispersions of the groups, here we use the Hotelling statistic \cite{hotelling:1931}, which considers the variance of each group in the direction defined by the line that passes between the two means.
 The distance, $h$, between two groups is defined by

 where $\langle\vec{x}_{r}\rangle$ is the average position of group $r$.
 The variable $\Sigma_m$ is the estimation of the equivalent covariance matrix of each group, given by

 where, $\Sigma_r$ and $\Sigma_s$ are the covariance matrix of the groups.
 In Figure \ref{f:hotelling} we show the values of $h$ for each case.